Land commons

 A land commons is an association of 4 member groups: tenants, investors, stewards, and a ‘custodian’ group (like trusted ‘village elders’) with a veto vote to ensure that commons principles are adhered to, and that land is never sold out of the commons.
 The commons group issues rent vouchers that can be redeemed for tenancy of commons land.
 Vouchers are purchased by investors and/or tenants, and the cash raised is used to purchase more land.
 This avoids debt to the banking system.

 But the larger task is to increase demand for local food.
-We’re working on several ways in which we could increase demand, joining the dots to increase efficiencies and developing strategies for a campaign that can benefit the cauldron members.
+There are several ways in which we could increase demand, joining the dots to increase efficiencies and developing strategies for a campaign that can benefit the cauldron members.

-SLC member Nick Weir has been working on efficient local food systems for decades, with the Open Food Network (OFN) – which is like an online shop for small food producers.
+Nick Weir, a local, has been working on efficient local food systems for decades, with the Open Food Network (OFN) – an online shopfront for small food producers.
 OFN’s Food Hub aggregates the produce from multiple growers and reduces their admin side so that they can focus on growing food.
-We’re working on several strands that can bring in bigger orders for locally-grown food over a longer term.

 Another way is to link together different sectors of the commons economy in mutually-supportive ways.
 For example, affordability will be achieved for housing commons tenants via rent rebates, depending on how long they’ve been a commons member.
 These (and other) rebates and benefits could be paid in local food (or care, energy or water) vouchers, helping to make commons food and utilities more affordable and accessible, and to allow people to avoid corporate supermarkets and consume food that’s more nutritious and sustainable, and that supports the commons economy.